rosalindgash/pingbuoy/SUPABASE_LINTER_FIXES.md

 # Supabase Linter Fixes

-This document explains the fixes applied to resolve Supabase database linter warnings.
+This document explains the fixes applied to resolve Supabase database linter warnings and performance issues.

 ## Summary of Fixes